aida-ugent/ReCon/source_code/README.md

     - python recommendation_method/cne/main.py --use_ot 0

-To run CNE with optimal transport loss computed for all nodes:
+To run CNE with optimal transport loss computed for all users and items:

     - python recommendation_method/cne/main.py --use_ot 1 --ot_method all

-To run CNE with optimal transport loss computed for nodes in each batch:
+To run CNE with optimal transport loss computed only for users and items involved in each batch:

     - python recommendation_method/cne/main.py --use_ot 1 --ot_method batches

-CareerBuilder large dataset is available in a zip file in Data folder.
+## Note ##
+Please note that the small datasets used for the experiments are subsets of the datasets explained in the papers.